-This week’s Sunday Stills challenge theme is ‘Night.’
-See more responses here.
-Also posted in response to Becky’s January Squares challenge theme of ‘Up.’
+This week’s Sunday Stills challenge theme is ‘Signs of Autumn.’
 See more responses here.

 We’re a little short on autumnal changes here.
 I tend to mark seasonal changes in terms of wildlife, such as the return of humpback whales in winter.
 For autumn, the return of Pacific golden plovers from their summer breeding grounds in Alaska is probably the most notable.